DukeZacharia/collaborative-diagram-editor/README.md

 - **State Management**: React component state (`useState`)
 - **Backend**: Node.js, Express, Socket.IO

+## Technology Justification

+- **React**: Chosen for its efficient rendering and component-based architecture, which simplifies UI state management and reactivity.
+- **SVG**: Provides flexibility and scalability for rendering shapes and dynamic lines, especially useful for diagramming tools.
+- **Socket.IO**: Enables real-time bidirectional communication between the server and clients, allowing seamless collaboration.

 ## Rendering and State Management

 - **Rendering**: Implemented using SVG for flexibility with shapes and dynamic lines.